doc4d/docs/docs/ViewPro/method-list.md

   * If *tableColumns* is `empty`, `undefined` or `null`, *rangeObj* must be a cell range, otherwise the first cell of the range is used.

-  * If the column count in *rangeObj* exceeds the number of columns in *tableColumns*, the table is filled with additional empty columns.
+  * When the column count in *rangeObj* exceeds the number of columns in *tableColumns*, the table is filled with additional empty columns.

-  * If the column count of the range is inferior to the number of *tableColumns*, the table displays a number of columns that match the range's column count.
+  * When the column count in *rangeObj* is inferior to the number of *tableColumns*, the table displays a number of columns that match the range's column count.

-### Fill a table automatically
+#### Fill a table automatically

 When the columns are automatically generated, their column titles are defined as follows: